isomerpages/sp-dndas/_programme/Workshops/18 Nov.md

 ---
 <p></p>
 <h1>Purposeful Sustainable Business Innovation Through HCD+</h1>
-<h4>Designed for changemakers and organisational leaders, this workshop explores practical ways to drive purposeful and sustainable innovation that balances business growth with positive impact for society.</h4>
+<p>Designed for changemakers and organisational leaders, this workshop explores
+practical ways to drive purposeful and sustainable innovation that balances business growth with positive impact for society.</p>
 <p></p>
 <hr>
 <p><strong>Meet the minds (and hearts) guiding your experience:</strong>